 - ✓ Warning: It is required to use a CPU Cooling Fan to prevent the CPU from overheating.
 Install the fan first before inserting the CPU into the socket. - 1.
-The CPU retention mechanism is already attached onboard.
-Before installing the CPU, simply unfold the retention mechanism to the upright position as shown below. - 2.
 Slide the CPU down into the retention mechanism.
-Make sure the CPU is correctly oriented. - 3.
-Seat the CPU firmly into the slot until the two tabs on the CPU click outwards to lock the CPU in place.
+Make sure the CPU is correctly oriented.

+2. Seat the CPU firmly into the slot until the two tabs on the CPU click outwards to lock the CPU in place.